Gogul09/Gogul09.github.io/_posts/machine_learning/2019-09-28-logistic-regression-from-scratch.md

     # predict probability for each row in the dataset
     predictions = predict_probability(features, weights)

-    # calculate the indicator value for all labels
+    # calculate the indicator value
     indicators = (labels==+1)

-    # calculate the errors for each of the predictions made
+    # calculate the errors
     errors = np.transpose(np.array([indicators])) - predictions

     # loop over each weight coefficient